cifanip/GLIFS/README.md

-# QUAFF
+# GLIFS
-QUAntized Fluids in Fortran: parallel implementation of the quantized equations for the evolution of fluids on the sphere.
+Geometric Lie-Poisson Isospectral Flow Solver: parallel implementation of the Lie-Poisson equations for the evolution of fluids on the sphere.